-If you want to lose weight in the best possible way, get your own personalized keto diet to help you reach your body goals faster.
+If you want to lose weight in the best possible way, get your own personalized keto diet according to your food preferences to help you reach your body goals faster.

 A paleo diet is a diet where you consume natural food only.
 It is believed to be the diet that cavemen used to consume back then.

 The basis of the diet is that if cavemen didn’t eat it then you are also not supposed to eat it.